Aymen006/Musica/README.md

-# Musica
+# 🎵 Musica
-MUSICA IS AN OPEN SOURCE MUSIC PLAYER
+**An open-source, lightweight, customizable music player.**

+---

-# How to use
+## 🚀 How to Use
-1. Download the code
+1. **Download** the project
-2. Open the index.html file
+2. Open **index.html**
-3. Open the browser
-4. Enjoy!
+3. Launch it in your **browser**
+4. 🎧 *Enjoy your music!*

+---

-# Features
+## ✨ Features
-- you can download your music and add it to "Musica" app
+- 📥 Add your own local music files
-- you can change the cover, music name, artist name
+- 🎨 Customize cover art, song title, and artist name
-- you can play, pause, skip, next, previous music
+- ⏯️ Play / Pause controls
+- ⏭️ Next & Previous track navigation
+- 🔁 Clean, simple UI experience

+---

+## 💡 About
+Musica is a fully client-side (no backend needed), beginner-friendly music player designed to be modified, themed, and extended.

+---

+Enjoy using **Musica**! 🎶